 - Pawnshops: These establishments lowball the seller, because they make their profits from selling to a more specialized dealer.
 They rarely have expertise in luxury watches or knowledge about specific references.

-Alternatively, at WP Diamonds, we pride ourselves in offering the best way to sell a Rolex watch.
-Not only do our in-house specialists have decades of knowledge and experience in luxury watches—and specific expertise in Rolex—we are part of a global network with several offices around the world and have an A+ rating from the Better Business Bureau.
-We will always offer the fair market value for pre-owned fine timepieces, which means more money in your pocket.
-Take advantage of our free quote service today.
+Alternatively, at WP Diamonds, we buy your luxury watch directly and in as little as 24 hours.
+Not only do our in-house specialists have decades of knowledge and experience in luxury watches—and specific expertise in Rolex—we are part of a global network with offices around the world and have an A+ BBB rating.